-David Orta is the Head of the International Arbitration Practice in Washington, D.C. and Latin America for Quinn Emanuel Urquhart & Sullivan LLP.
+David Orta is Chair of the U.S. International Arbitration Practice and of the Latin America International Arbitration Practice.
 Chambers Global and Chambers Latin America report that clients call David Orta a “tenacious” advocate, “a vastly experienced attorney who inspires real confidence, with a remarkable ability to see all the angles.”
-They also report that Mr. Orta wins praise from clients for his dedication and "goes above and beyond to get the best result."
+They also report that Mr. Orta wins praise from clients for his dedication and “goes above and beyond to get the best result.”

 David has handled numerous investor-state arbitrations under bilateral and multilateral investment treaties administered under the auspices of the International Centre for Settlement of Investment Disputes (ICSID).
 David also has represented clients in treaty and commercial ad hoc arbitrations administered under UNCITRAL Rules and international commercial arbitrations administered by the International Court of Arbitration of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) and the International Centre for Dispute Resolution (ICDR/AAA).
 David also has handled many commercial, transnational litigations within and outside of the United States, including post-M&A and asset sale disputes, arbitral award enforcement proceedings and asset recovery litigation.

 Enforcing Arbitral Awards that Have Been Set Aside in the Seat Where the Award Was Made – Different Approaches Towards the Same Thorny IssueThe issue of whether an arbitral award that has been annulled or set aside in the seat of the arbitration can nonetheless still be enforced in another jurisdiction is one that continues to generate diverging viewpoints